 Curious about lemon laws?
 Read our Lemon Law FAQ page

-2025 Toyota Sienna Hybrid Seat Recall: Improperly Welded Second-Row Seat Rails
+2025 Toyota Sienna Hybrid Second-Row Seat Rail Weld Problem

 As a lemon law attorney, I regularly monitor vehicle complaints, especially when they involve new models.
-With the 2025 Toyota Sienna, I recently noticed an unusual number of complaints tied to a recent recall and the fact that it could not yet be repaired.
+I recently noticed an unusually high number of complaints tied to a recent recall that Toyota has not yet repaired on the 2025 Sienna.

 My name is Sergei Lemberg.
 I have spent more than twenty years representing consumers in lemon law cases.
 When a recall affects a core safety feature in a family vehicle and leaves owners waiting without a fix, it raises important questions.
 That pattern led me to review owner complaints, recall notices, and federal filings related to the second-row seat issue in the 2025 Sienna.